By: GreatAmerica on April 8th, 2021

 First, acknowledge that finance companies generally don’t give away money.
 Offering a low rate upfront indicates that the finance provider expects to make a return on their investment in other ways.
 This article shares some ways finance companies make up for low rates.

-I've worked with solution providers to implement finance programs and help them win deals for the past nine years.
-If a lease rate feels too good to be true, it might just be.
-I've learned there are four major drawbacks of a low-rate decision to you and your clients, including:
+We've worked with solution providers to implement finance programs and help them win deals and if a lease rate feels too good to be true, it might just be.
+We've learned there are four major drawbacks of a low-rate decision to you and your clients, including:

 - Hidden Fees